Bell Hill

 Tennessee excludes voluntary leavers and those terminated for cause.

 You must be available for work, with earnings less than the weekly benefits amount, to maintain eligibility for Tennessee’s unemployment benefits.
+In addition to unemployment compensation, you may also look into housing aid, financial support, and health services, which provide crucial stability for individuals and families managing periods of joblessness.

 Funding and Solvency of the Unemployment Insurance Program